Instance Insights: Install Success Rate

 Evaluate Current Performance

-Knowing, or being able to estimate your current install success rate is important for being able to set a realistic goal.
+Knowing, or being able to estimate, your current install success rate is important for being able to set a realistic goal.
 If you aren’t currently measuring install success rate, but you have a team that assists your customers with installs, they may be able to estimate, on average, how many install attempts it takes before one is successful.
 While estimation and general experiences aren’t reliable data points, they’re a good place to start if you don’t have data yet.

 You can use the information gathered during the evaluation of your current install success rate to establish your goals and target specific areas for improvement.